dubuc/flux2-demo/README.md

     prod/
 ```

-The `deploy` holds the base application and infrastructure component declarations.
+The `bases` holds the base application and infrastructure component declarations.
 The `clusters` folder hold the specific cluster configuration/overlays of both, the application and infrastructure components.